 We can help identify the most appropriate assistance program to help you get access to ALECENSA® (alectinib).

-If you need help with medication co-pays, we can refer you to independent co-pay assistance foundations.
-Foundations have their own specific criteria.
+If you need help with your co-pay for your Genentech medicine, we can refer you to an independent co-pay assistance foundation.*

 Genentech BioOncology® Access Solutions for ALECENSA